ZPYin/Radiosonde/readme.md

 ### Description

-Global radiosonde stations have provided a very unique and imporatant datasets for atmopshere research.
-According to the Integrated Gloabal Radiosonde Archive ([IGRA](https://www.ncdc.noaa.gov/data-access/weather-balloon/integrated-global-radiosonde-archive)), more than 2,700 ground-base radiosonde stations had or have been functioning all around the wrold, which cover all the big cities and interested geolocations.
-These accurate in-situ data can be applied to calculate the atmospheric molecule optical properties [ref 1](#References), like backscatter and extinction coefficient.
+Global radiosonde stations have provided a very unique and important datasets for atmosphere research.
+According to the Integrated Global Radiosonde Archive ([IGRA][1]), more than 2,700 ground-base radiosonde stations had or have been functioning all around the world, which cover all the big cities and interested geolocations.
+These accurate in-situ data can be applied to calculate the atmospheric molecule optical properties [[1](#References)], like backscatter and extinction coefficient.
 These parameters are of high importance for lidar calibration, quality control and lidar retrieving algorithms.
 Therefore, how to get these dataset is an essential part of lidar data processing.

 - global distribution of radiosonde stations
 <br>